‘We’re going to be everywhere:’ Inside Bloomberg’s 2020 plan

 “Historically, people who have spent immense amounts of money generally haven’t succeeded,” he said.
 “I’m not saying that has anything to do with Mayor Bloomberg at all — I say that only as a way of saying that if he succeeds it won’t be because of the size of his spend.
 It’ll be because his message resonates.”

 Bloomberg’s team concedes that it will take some time for his message to catch on.

-Early polls reveal that he begins as one of the most disliked Democrats in the crowded field.
-After all, the former Republican and independent registered as a Democrat only last year.

-Yet those polls suggest that he’s already narrowly running ahead of candidates that have been in the race for several months including New Jersey Sen. Cory Booker, Obama housing chief Julian Castro and billionaire activist Tom Steyer.
-And he’s in the process of building a massive political machine that his campaign believes will help expand his appeal.
+He’s in the process of building a massive political machine that his campaign believes will help expand his appeal.

 Kanninen said he’s assembling a team capable of “operating on a scale that no one else has ever tried before.”